Five towns, one community

-Make change happen
+can make change happen

-Long Island has over 8 million residents and represents the largest voting bloc in NY State.
+Long Island has over eight million residents and represents the largest voting bloc in NY State.
 Politicians pay attention to and base decisions upon numbers of residents complaining about a particular issue and the squeaky wheel gets the grease.

 - file noise complaints (see next page for details)

-- call and leave voice messages; fill their voicemail to capacity
+- fill their voicemail boxes to capacity

 - communicate regularly with other local groups

-- share contacts, information and ideas with groups in other communities
+- share contacts/information/ideas with other communities

-- donate to Say NO to KHTO to support our outreach and other efforts
+- donate to Say NO to KHTO to support our outreach